-If a parent disagrees with any decision regarding the placement of their child as a result of a disciplinary action, the manifestation determination, or if the District believes that maintaining the current placement of the student is substantially likely to result in injury to the student or others, then the parent or the District may appeal the decision by requesting a due process hearing.
+If a parent disagrees with any decision regarding the placement of his/her child as a result of a disciplinary action, the manifestation determination, or if the school believes that maintaining the current placement of the student is substantially likely to result in injury to the student or others, then the parent or the school district may appeal the decision by requesting a due process hearing.

-Following a due process hearing, the hearing officer may:
+The hearing officer may:

-- 1. Return the student to the placement from which s/he was removed; or - 2.
-Order a change in placement of the student to an appropriate interim alternative educational setting for not more than 45 school days, if the hearing officer believes that maintaining the current placement of the student is substantially likely to result in injury to him/her or others.
+- 1. return the student to the placement from which s/he was removed; or - 2. order a change in placement of the student to an appropriate interim alternative educational setting for not more than 45 school days, if the hearing officer believes that maintaining the current placement of the student is substantially likely to result in injury to him/her or others.

-When an appeal has been made, the student must remain in the interim alternative educational setting pending the decision of the hearing officer or until the expiration of the timeline determined by the District's disciplinary procedures, whichever occurs first, unless the District and parent agree otherwise.
+When an appeal has been made, the student must remain in the interim alternative educational setting pending the decision of the hearing officer or until the expiration of the timeline determined by the district's disciplinary procedures, whichever occurs first, unless the District and parent agree otherwise.